 It is the policy of AUM to provide students with disabilities appropriate testing accommodations on the Mathematics Placement Test.
 Students with disabilities are encouraged to provide a minimum two weeks notification and appropriate documentation to the Center for Disability Services (CDS) for Mathematics Placement testing accommodations.
 Students may contact CDS in Taylor Center 147 or visit the CDS website prior to or upon enrollment at AUM.

-Writing Placement Testing
+English Placement Testing

-It is the policy of AUM to provide students with disabilities appropriate testing accommodations on the Writing Placement Test.
+It is the policy of AUM to provide students with disabilities appropriate testing accommodations on the English Placement Test.
 Students with disabilities are encouraged to provide a minimum two weeks notification and appropriate documentation to the Center for Disability Services (CDS) for Writing Placement testing accommodations.
 Students may contact CDS in Taylor Center 147 or visit the CDS website prior to or upon enrollment at AUM.